neptunian/react-photo-gallery/docs/README.md

 ### Column Layout
 Goes through each column looking for the best place to insert the next photo by finding the shortest column.
 Not recommended for panorama aspect ratios.

+## Thanks

+Special thanks to [Christopher Chedeau](https://blog.vjeux.com/) for [writing about this interesting algorithm](http://blog.vjeux.com/2014/image/google-plus-layout-find-best-breaks.html) and whos code served as a starting off point.